Bangkok Prep: History

+A new purpose built Secondary campus opened in the T77 mixed-used development on Sukhumvit Soi 77 in 2017, with the Primary school also moving from its original location to the new campus in 2023.

 Academics and curriculum

-Bangkok Prep follows an international curriculum primarily based on the National Curriculum of England, offering education to pupils from Nursery up to Year 13.
+Bangkok Prep follows an international curriculum based on the National Curriculum of England, offering education to pupils from Nursery up to Year 13.

-The school is divided into three sections: Early Years (Nursery and Reception), the Primary school (Year 1 to Year 6), and the Secondary school (Year 7 to Year 13).
+The school is divided into three sections: Early Years (Nursery and Reception), Primary (Year 1 to Year 6), and Secondary (Year 7 to Year 13).

-The Early Years unit follows the English National Early Years Foundation Stage Programme (EYFS) for children aged between 3 and 5 years.
+The Early Years unit follows the Early years foundation stage (EYFS) statutory framework for children aged between 3 and 5 years.

 The Primary school and Secondary school are based on the National Curriculum of England.